popov654/xscroll/README.md

 ### Usage

-Please see the exa,ples, they are quite self-explanatory.
+Please see the examples, they are quite self-explanatory.

 Some hints: